xAbdoATx/Itch-Sale-Sentry/README.md

 # ItchSaleSentry

-ItchSaleSentry is a Python script that autonomously tracks and notifies users of free items, including games and more, available on the Itch.io platform.
-Stay updated on the latest Itch.io freebies with automated Discord notifications, brought to you by ItchSaleSentry.
+ItchSaleSentry is a Python script that autonomously tracks and notifies users of items, including games and more, on the Itch.io platform when they become temporarily available for free due to limited-time sales or discounts, consistently reaching a 100% discount.
+Stay updated on the latest opportunities with automated Discord notifications, brought to you by ItchSaleSentry.

 ## Table of Contents